jahaltom/COVID-19-Quantification/README.md

 * Bam-Fastq_Quant: Takes in bam/fastq files and will quantify the expression on Human and SARS-COV-2 transcriptome as well as EB transcripts.
 Outputs TPM and counts.

+Bam/Fastq files should be in this structre: out/Sample1/Sample1.fastq out/Sample2/Sample2.fastq

 * SingleStudy_Filter.py: This takes output from Bam-Fastq_Quant(results_TPM_gene.tsv and results_Count_gene.tsv) and filters it by removing EB genes where the median TPM < 1.